 Like the majority of my client’s babies, I was born in Boston.

 To read some kind words from clients who I’ve worked with, check out my testimonials page.

 Along side my birth and postpartum support practice, I volunteer with the Boston Abortion Support Collective (BASC).
 This group provides free emotional, physical and practical support for people having abortions in the Boston area.
-With BASC, I help facilitate trainings and relationships with local Boston clinics.
+With BASC, I help coordinate volunteer trainings and facilitate relationships with local Boston clinics.
 “Full-spectrum” refers to support through a wide range of reproductive experiences, because many people encounter birth, abortion and miscarriage at different times in their lives.
 If you’re interested to support BASC’s work, which I hope you are, here is how you can get involved or donate.

 With my background in crisis counseling, I provide empowering and client-focused care in all that I do.
 I consider it a privilege to be able to support survivors of abuse, low-income folks and the LGBTQ community.
 About one third of my birth doula clients self-identify as LGBTQ (and I do, too)!
 Check out the toLabor doula podcast that featured me on their episode about supporting queer families.